-HEY!
-Do you want to get out of the DEP? info HERE
+HEY! want to get out of the DEP? info HERE:

 You went to your Military Entrance Processing Station (MEPS).
 You signed your Delayed Entry (DEP) contract.
 You are now enlisted in the U.S. military.